sekika/multiai/docs/index.md

 ```

 Once the server is running, your default web browser will open and display the chat application, Chotto GPT.
 This app allows you to easily select from a variety of AI models from different providers and engage in conversations with them.
 You can customize the list of available models and the log file location by directly editing the source code.

+### Running on Google Colab

+To run on Google Colab, use [this notebook](https://colab.research.google.com/github/sekika/multiai/blob/main/docs/multiai.ipynb).
+You will need to set API keys in your Colab Secrets.